apiaryio/api-blueprint/Tutorial.md

     ## Retrieve Entry Point [GET]

 Here, we have just defined an action named "Retrieve Entry Point" utilizing the `GET` [HTTP Request Method][].
-As with the resource and API name we can add an arbitrary discussion but since the action name is pretty self explanatory lets skip it for now.
+As with the resource and API name we can add any arbitrary discussion here but since the action name is pretty self explanatory lets skip it for now.

 #### Response